nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 1. Install `npm` https://nodejs.org/en/ (Make sure its in your `$PATH`)
 2. Install gulp globally with `npm install --global gulp-cli`
 3. Clone the git source of this project and run `npm i` to install the required depedencies
-4. `cp .env.example` `->` `.env`.
+4. `cp .env.example -> .env`.
 There are a range of booleans, numeric and string values to tweak to your needs
 5. Run `gulp` to build the email boilerplate
 6. The "compiled" email boilerplate will be written to `dist/boilerplate/email-boilerplate.html`

 A `tmp` directory will be created when running `gulp` these are just helper files needed during the build, they can be ignored.

-Note: Don't place any files within the `tmp` or `dist` directory, it is cleaned each time `gulp` is run.
+Note: Don't place any files within the `tmp` or `dist` directory, they are cleaned each time `gulp` is run.

 ## Project branches